Patent Office to Tom Brady: You are not that 'Terrific'

 He won 311 games along with 205 losses with the Mets, Cincinnati Reds, Chicago White Sox and Boston Red Sox.

 Seaver, 74, lives in Northern California where he owns a vineyard.
-His family announced in March that Seaver is suffering from dementia and will not make any more public appearances.
+His family announced in March that he is suffering from dementia and will not make any more public appearances.

 When the Mets said in June that they're planning to install a statue of the pitcher at Citi Field and formally change the stadium's address to 41 Seaver Way, the Hall of Fame hurler did not attend the announcement ceremony.